Elizabeth Hesselblad: Early life and conversion

-Hesselblad approached Hagen and asked that she be received into the Church at once to which Hagen said: "My dear daughter, how could I do that?
-I have just met you".
-She replied: "My father, forgive me, but I have fought in darkness for twenty years; for many years I have studied the Catholic faith and have prayed for a strong faith … I now possess this faith, and I am ready to submit to an examination on all the points of doctrine".
-Hagen questioned this, and after great consideration told her: "I see no reason not to receive you unto the Church.
-Today is August 12, and the 15th will be the Feast of the Assumption of the Blessed Virgin Mary.
-That day, I will receive you into the Catholic Church; the following Sunday, the 17th, you will be able to receive Holy Communion.
-Spend these few days in retreat and come to see me twice a day for lessons".
+Hesselblad approached Hagen and asked that she be received into the Church at once, to which Hagen said he did not think she was prepared.
+However, after questioning her at length and after significant consideration, he saw no reason not to receive her into the Church.
 It was in that same year that her brother, Thur, also converted to Catholicism.

 Religious experiences

 Hesselblad then made a pilgrimage to Rome, where she received the sacrament of Confirmation.
-She also visited the house of Bridget of Sweden there, where Bridget had spent the last half of her life, which made a deep impression upon her.
-At that point Hasselblad felt called to dedicate her life to the work of Christian unity.
+She also visited the house of Bridget of Sweden there, where Bridget had spent the last half of her life, which made a deep impression on her.
+At that point, Hasselblad felt called to dedicate her life to the work of Christian unity.
 She returned to New York City briefly, only to go back to Rome, where, on 25 March 1904, she was welcomed as a guest by the nuns of the Carmelite monastery housed there; the prioress welcomed her after hesitating to accept her due to her weak health.
 However, she allowed Hasselblad on the condition of a period of probation.
 Yet it was at this point she fell gravely ill and even had to receive the Extreme Unction.
 She slowly recovered and held out against her family's pleas to return to Sweden.

-She petitioned the Holy See to be able to make religious vows under the Rule of the Order which Bridget had founded, and had been a prominent presence in the Church in Sweden before the Protestant Reformation had taken hold there.
+She petitioned the Holy See to be able to make religious vows under the Rule of the Order which Bridget had founded.
+She had been a prominent presence in the Church in Sweden before the Protestant Reformation had taken hold there.
 Hasselblad received special permission for this from Pope Pius X in 1906, at which time she assumed the habit of the Bridgettines, including its distinctive element of a veil with a symbolic crown.
 She professed into the hands of Hagen on 22 June 1906, the Feast of the Sacred Heart.